py-in-the-sky/AIND-Sudoku/README.md

 I chose to implement the Hidden Twins strategy (see line 74 in `solution.py`).

-I wanted to test how additional Sudoku strategies affected the runtime, so I added a `benchmark` function at line 245 and used the global variables only_choice_uses, naked_twins_uses, and hidden_twins_uses to see how many times these strategies were used across all eleven Sudoku grids in the benchmark function.
+I wanted to test how additional Sudoku strategies affected the runtime, so I added a `benchmark` function at line 245 and used the global variables `only_choice_uses`, `naked_twins_uses`, and `hidden_twins_uses` to see how many times these strategies were used across all eleven Sudoku grids in the benchmark function.

 I did several runs using just the Eliminate and Only Choice strategies to propagate constraints; the time to solve all 11 Sudoku grids was roughly 0.53 seconds.
 Then I conducted several more runs after adding in the Naked Twins strategy; the time to solve all grids went up to roughly 0.54 seconds.
 And finally, I made several more runs after adding in the Hidden Twins strategy; the time went up to roughly 0.65 seconds.

 On the final iteration, using all strategies, Only Choice was used 1127 times to reduce the board; Naked Twins was used 184 times to reduce the board; and Hidden Twins was used 289 times to reduce the boards.

-When eliminate and Only Choice strategies were the only ones used, surprisingly, Only Choice was used to reduce the board only 1115 times -- fewer than when all strategies were employed.
+On the other hand, when Eliminate and Only Choice were the only strategies used, surprisingly, Only Choice was used to reduce the board only 1115 times -- fewer than when all strategies were employed.

-During this runs, I also used the global variable search_invocations to keep track of the total number of calls to the search function.
-When Eliminate and Only Choice were the only strategies, search_invocations was 110.
-When Naked Twins was added, search_invocations was 111.
-When Hidden Twins was added, search_invocations was 113
+During the benchmarking runs, I also used the global variable `search_invocations` to keep track of the total number of calls to the `search` function, in order to get a measure of the search space.
+When Eliminate and Only Choice were the only strategies used, `search_invocations` was 110.
+When Naked Twins was added, `search_invocations` was 111.
+When Hidden Twins was added, `search_invocations` was 113.

-A prelimary look at these results suggests that the addition of Naked Twins and Hidden Twins added more work than it saved for the solver: that is, the additional strategies made the search space slightly larger (as indicated by search_invocations getting larger) and they added more runtime for the work performed in each function call to naked_twins and hidden_twins.
+A prelimary look at these results suggests that the addition of Naked Twins and Hidden Twins added more work than it saved for the solver: that is, the additional strategies made the search space slightly larger (as indicated by `search_invocations` getting larger) and required more overall work to be performed due to two new functions, `naked_twins` and `hidden_twins`, having to be executed for every iteration of the constraint propagation.

 ### Install